Moderna seeks FDA authorization for second COVID booster for all adults | Health

 Moderna seeks FDA authorization for second COVID booster for all adults

-U.S. Centers for Disease Control and Prevention data has said that vaccine efficacy wanes over time and that a third shot helps restore it, but it has not released comprehensive data based on age or health status to support the case.
-The news was first reported by the New York Times.
+U.S. health officials, including top infectious disease expert Dr. Anthony Fauci, have raised the prospect of a fourth shot, especially for older people and to prepare for the possibility of another surge in cases.
+CDC data has shown that vaccine efficacy wanes over time and a third shot helps restore it.

-Moderna Inc on late Thursday sought emergency use authorization with U.S. health regulators for a second COVID-19 booster shot for all adults, as a surge in cases in some parts of the world fuels fears of another wave of the pandemic.

-The company's request comes days after Pfizer Inc and its German partner BioNTech SE filed an application with the U.S. Food and Drug Administration, seeking emergency use authorization for a second booster shot of their COVID-19 vaccine for people aged 65 and older.
-Moderna said its request covered all adults over the age of 18 so that U.S. Centers for Disease Control and Prevention (CDC) and health care providers could determine the appropriate use of an additional booster dose of its vaccine, including "for those at higher risk of COVID-19 due to age or comorbidities."
+Moderna Inc on late Thursday sought emergency use authorization with U.S. health regulators for a second COVID-19 booster shot, as a surge in cases in some parts of the world fuels fears of another wave of the pandemic.
+The U.S. biotechnology company said its request covered all adults over the age of 18 so that the appropriate use of an additional booster dose of its vaccine, including for those at higher risk of COVID-19 due to age or comorbidities, could be determined by the U.S. Centers for Disease Control and Prevention (CDC) and health care providers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)